 If you are planning a trip to South Korea, check this website for updates about which nationalities can obtain the Tourist Visa for South Korea.

 Travel to South Korea with a ETA Visa Waiver

 South Korea is the ultimate ancient-meets-modern destination.
 The 5000-year-old culture and history contrasts with uber-modern cities such as Seoul.
 A fascinating, beautiful country to visit, its picturesque landscapes are characterized by green hills, cherry trees, and idyllic Buddhist temples.

 The ETA for South Korea has been designed to simplify the process of getting permission to enter the country.
 For eligible citizens it will eradicate the need to go to an embassy to obtain a traditional visa.

 The application process will be quick and straightforward.
 Applicants will need to answer few questions and enter relevant basic information such as their name, address, date of birth, passport details, and travel plans.

 Once the application form has been processed, it will be sent to the applicant by email.
 The traveler can then print a copy to show to the South Korean border authorities on arrival.

-The South Korea Visa will be available soon for citizens of eligible countries.
+The South Korea ETA will be available soon for citizens of eligible countries.
 Candidates will only need a valid passport to successfully complete the Korean visa application form.
 They will then be able to enter the country without filling in a disembarkation card, as is currently the case.